 $ ssh -i /c/Users/‘Mette Larsen’/.ssh/qc-test.pem firstname.lastname@example.org

-If you get an error message regarding the permissions of the KeyPair.pem file, you can fix it in different ways depending on wether you are working on a Mac or a Windows computer.
+If you get an error message regarding the permissions of the KeyPair.pem file you can fix it like this:

 Move to the .ssh folder: